flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - Could we build houses that can defend against fire?
 - Jerry: ice storm coming
     - Had a very good speaking month so far!
     - Q: any feedback lately?
+How did it go?
         - Started with talking about possible and impossible
+- Peter Kaminski
+    - Two startups!
+        - you-bots
+        - AI coaching forum

 ## [[2025-01-29]]
 - Attending: [[Mathew Lowry]] [[Aram Zucker-Scharff]] [[Flancian]]